 Savings, goal setting and time

 This Center for Retirement Research Issue Brief describes a work-in-progress examining how to better encourage younger workers to save for retirement by changing the goal length and the phrasing of the advertisement.
-An updated version of the paper should be completed soon.

 Study demonstrating inertia in 401(k) plan using large administrative dataset